ExFace/Core/Docs/Creating_UIs/Special_widgets/Console_widget.md

 ```
 {
 	"widget_type": "Console",
+	"command_prsets": [
-	"command_prsets": {
+		{
+			"caption": "Commit/Push all",
+			"hint": "Commits all local changes and pushes them to the current remote",
-		"Commit/Push all": [
+			"commands": [
 				"git commit -a -m <message>",
 				"git push"
-		],
+			]
+		},
+		{
+			"caption": "List branches",
+			"commands": [
-		"List branches": "git branch -a",
+				"git branch -a"
+			]
+		},
+		{
+			"caption": "Switch branch",
+			"commands": [
-		"Switch branch": "git checkout <branch>"
+				"git checkout <branch>"
+			]
 		}
+	]
 }

 ```

 A preset may contain a single command or an array with commands.
+If at least one of the commands contains a placeholder (e.g. `<message>`), the user will be asked to fill-in values for all placeholders in the preset befor the commands are executed: most facades will show a small input-dialog when the user presses the preset-button.

 **Note:** command presets are automatically added to the allowed commands.
 In the above example, users will be able to execute only the 4 commands, that are part of the presets.
 Command placeholders like `<message>` will be treated as wildcards.